alepuzio/buildCSS/src/main/resources/documentation/Readme.txt

 Automation of creation of CSS stylesheet for my personal site [Alepuzio] (http://www.alepuzio.net)

 #How to build
-Run command    mvn clean compile package install
+Run command    mvn -X -e clean compile package install

 #What are the guidelines to coding the source code?
 * Add _this_ before attributes;